 latissimus flap breast reconstruction

-Latissimus flap – This procedure may be a good option for a woman who has breasts that are somewhat droopy (“ptotic”) and who is only going to have one breast removed.
+This may be a good option for a woman who has breasts that are a little droopy and who is only going to have one breast removed.
 Skin, fat, and muscle are transferred from the woman’s back to the mastectomy site.
 This tissue is draped over a tissue expander or an implant that has been placed in the mastectomy site.
 Latissimus flap technique allows for more shaping and sculpting of the breast than just using a tissue expander or an implant alone.
 The skin, muscle, and fat create a more natural look and feel to the breast.
-In most cases the tissue expander is later replaced with a long-term implant.

 Skin and fatty tissue in the lower abdomen are removed and re-attached to small blood vessels at the mastectomy site.
 This results in breasts that are made from the woman’s own tissues.
 This is a modification of an operation called a TRAM flap.
 TRAM flap procedures were common in the 1990’s and early 2000’s.
 As surgical techniques continue to evolve, DIEP flap surgery has replaced TRAM flap surgery in most cases.
 A woman who has had several abdominal operations may not be a candidate for this procedure.
 There are other procedures where her own tissues (inner thighs, buttocks) may be used rather than implants.